Harshit-Dhanwalkar/QMC/docs/src/introduction.md

 ## How this book is organized

 **Physics** sections derive the equations first, then show the C code that implements them and the plots it produces.
 Each section corresponds directly to a module in `src/physics/`.

 **Internals** sections cover the numerical methods in isolation - the Numerov integrator, tridiagonal eigensolver, Crank-Nicolson propagator, and GR plotting wrapper.
 These are the building blocks reused across every physics module.

-## Status

-Early stage.
-Foundation is being laid.
-Pages will be filled in as each module is implemented.